Deora (custom car): Hot Wheels

 The Deora is also a major player in Hot Wheels history.
 It was part of the "Sweet 16" Hot Wheels cars in 1968.
 In 2000, the Deora II was released, a modern interpretation version of the original.
 The vehicle is also Joseph "Vert" Wheeler's signature car in Hot Wheels: World Race and the AcceleRacers series.

 Three years later, in preparation for Hot Wheels' 35th anniversary, a full size Deora II was unveiled.
 It was built by Chip Foose and Fiveaxis, and sports a Cadillac Northstar V8 engine.

 In 2019, Hot Wheels released a third generation of the Deora, the Deora III.
 However, its more open design causes it to resemble its two predecessors less than they resemble each other.
 It still has a surfboard in the back, as well as an electric bicycle.
-Despite from its design, it was intended to depict a futuristic version of the Deoras.
+Despite its design, it was intended to depict a futuristic version of the Deoras.